Luligu/matterbridge-shelly/README.md

 Choose how to expose the shelly inputs: disabled, contact or momentary switch

+### exposePowerMeter

+Choose how to expose the shelly power meters: disabled, matter13 (use Matter 1.3 electricalSensor) or evehistory (use Matter EveHistoryCluster)

 ### blackList

 If the blackList is defined the devices included in the list will not be exposed to Matter.
 Use the device id (e.g. shellyplus2pm-5443b23d81f8)